NUISTGY/Adam/README.md

-# Adam
+# A Central Processing Unit of myself
-a Central Processing Unit of myself
+## 2020.9.2 PROJECT ONLINE